 If you're feeling like stuck wishing that things were different and keeping one foot in the past.
 The ritual of taking Moment in Time™ might just support you in moving forward in a healthy way.

-It's made from the Yesterday, Today and Tomorrow plant, which flowers with beautiful purple blooms, each of which, progressively fades to lavender or mauve, and then white before dying off.
+It's made from the Yesterday, Today and Tomorrow bush, which flowers with beautiful purple blooms, each of which, progressively fades to lavender or mauve, and then white before dying off.

 These flowers always act as a gentle reminder to me that there are moments in life for everything, and each of them is as joyful and beautiful and worthy of respect as any other.

 This little-known flower essence has been of huge benefit to us here at Tribe HQ and we can't recommend it highly enough, especially if you're going through a time of looking at the past with feelings of guilt or regret.